sutori-project/sutori-game/README.md

 1. Clone this repo.
 2. Restore the dependencies with: `npm install`
-2. Make sure typescript tools are installed: `npm install -g typescript`
-3. Make sure neutralino is installed: `npm install -g @neutralinojs/neu`
+2. Make sure typescript, SASS & neutralino are installed: `npm install -g typescript sass @neutralinojs/neu`
 4. Make sure neutralino is ready: `neu update`
 5. Build & run with: `npm run build`

 ## Making It Your Own